kubernetes/enhancements/keps/sig-network/6313-network-isolated-pods/README.md

   other means (DRA drivers, VM networking) are part of the contract: users may override the defaults to match the connectivity those integrations provide.
-- Only `exec` probes and `exec` lifecycle handlers pass validation.
-  `httpGet`, `tcpSocket` and `grpc` are rejected at admission because the kubelet performs them against `status.podIP`, and there is no pod IP.
+- Only `exec` probes and `exec` or `sleep` lifecycle handlers pass validation. `httpGet`, `tcpSocket` and `grpc` are rejected at admission because the kubelet performs them against `status.podIP`, and there is no pod IP.
 If a future mechanism lets the kubelet probe isolated pods, this validation can be relaxed.
 A reflection-based unit test walks the probe and handler types so that adding a new network-based probe without updating this validation fails CI.
 - Today, `dnsPolicy: None` requires the user to provide `dnsConfig.nameservers`.
 Pods with `defaultNetwork: None` are an exception: they can have no nameservers at all.
 The kubelet then writes an empty